lady-h-world/My_Garden/reading_pages/Secret_Guest/deploy_ai_app1.md

 ### Local Stream Demo

-<b>Local Stream</b> is a travel recommendation app powered by AI.
-Lady H. built it to save some efforts when making traveling plans.
+<b>Local Stream</b> is an AI-powered travel recommendation app.
+Upon users entering their destination and intended travel month, it displays recommended locations on the map and provides photos of enjoyable activities in those areas for the chosen season.
+As Lady H. travels a lot, she built this app to save some planning time.

 [Check it out here!][1]